-Merrill Learning Center, Room B-130 Web: tv.gallaudet.edu
+Web: www.gallaudet.edu/cabletv

-Gallaudet Technology Services provides educational and entertainment content on 111 standard definition and 22 high definition channels.
+Gallaudet Technology Services provides educational and entertainment content on 113 standard definition and 25 high definition channels.
 All residence halls are equipped with cable TV connections.
-The channel lineup for Gallaudet Television can be found online at tv.gallaudet.edu.
-The TV guide is available on channel 10, and campus content is broadcast on channels 2, 3, 11, 12, and 13.
-The student production, BISON TV, is also available as a live internet feed at bisontv.gallaudet.edu.
+The channel lineup for Gallaudet Television can be found online at gallaudet.edu/cabletv.
+The TV guide is available on channel 3.1, and campus content is broadcast on channels 3.3, 3.4, 3.5, and 3.6.
+The student production, BISON TV, is available on channel 2.1.